TRAVERSE ENGINEERING

 2

-We evaluate spans, geometry, crossings, ROW indicators, and identify segments most likely to require redesign.
+We evaluate spans, geometry, crossings, ROW indicators, and constructability across every segment — identifying what's most likely to drive redesign before engineering starts.

 3

 TRI™ (Traverse Route Intelligence) is a pre-engineering route validation report that scores fiber route risk, exposes hidden assumptions, and reduces redesigns before OSP engineering begins.
-It provides decision-ready deliverables including TRI Score, Assumptions Ledger, risk-flagged KMZ, and engineering next actions.
+Deliverables: TRI Score, Assumptions Ledger, risk-flagged KMZ, Engineering Next Actions.

 How much does TRI cost?